Intergovernmental agreements (IGAs) and cooperation

 The new rules of DAC6 introduce mandatory disclosure requirements for certain cross-border tax arrangements, provided the main benefit of such arrangements is the expectation of a lower tax burden and/or of other specific characteristics (hallmarks) defined in the Directive.

 On 31 July 2020, the law implementing the Council Directive (EU) 2018/822 of 25 May 2018 into the local legislation was published in the Government Gazette.
-The law overall follows the DAC6 scope, hallmarks and reporting requirements.
-Greece has also opted for the 6-month deferral on reporting deadlines provided by the Council Directive (EU) 2020/876.
+The law overall follows the DAC6 scope, hallmarks, and reporting requirements.
+Greece has also opted for the six-month deferral on reporting deadlines provided by the Council Directive (EU) 2020/876.
+Following this option:

 Choice of business entity